yehia67/documentation/iota-js/0.1/mam/introduction/overview.md

 # Get started with Masked Authenticated Messaging

 **Masked Authenticated Messaging (MAM) is a data communication protocol that allows you to publish and fetch messages in encrypted data streams, called channels, on the Tangle.
-You can use the MAM package to publish messages to channels, subscribe to them, and manage them.**
+You can use the MAM package to publish encrypted and authenticated messages to channels.**

 The Tangle allows you to attach zero-value transactions to it, but these transactions are not signed or checked by nodes to verify their authenticity.

 With MAM, all messages are signed by the owner of a seed.
 This way, those with access to a [channel](../concepts/channels.md) can verify the signature and decrypt the messages.

+Many use cases such as the [Data Marketplace](root://blueprints/0.1/data-marketplace/overview.md) use MAM to allow users to pay for access to channels and decrypt the messages.

 You can [learn more about the details of MAM](https://medium.com/coinmonks/iota-mam-eloquently-explained-d7505863b413) in this blog post.